 “Immunotherapy sounded hopeful,” says Annie.
 “I was very keen to try this new treatment and I started the trial in May 2017.
 Within eight weeks scans showed that the growth on the lung had reduced quite a lot.
 I also had no side effects.
 Everything had worked so well that it was quite incredible.
 It was such a positive result and a relief that I burst into tears.

 For a couple of years my scans remained stable, but they had started to see a small progression in my lungs.
 I had radiotherapy in 2019 which stabilised this and stopped the growth.
 However, recent scans have shown growth in my lungs once again and, whilst I feel well, the drug is no longer working for me.
 After almost four years I have been taken off the trial and I’ve now started a new treatment, a targeted chemotherapy drug called Cabozantinib.
 I hope to be able to join another trial in future.
 I am always very keen to try new things.

 I would encourage anybody to take part in a trial.
 Though the success of clinical research may vary, participation is exactly how advances in cancer care are made.
 That is why the Oak Cancer Centre will be so crucial to further understand this disease and develop new treatments.
 I am so glad to have participated in the ADAPTeR trial and, hopefully, helped The Royal Marsden’s oncologists make new discoveries in the treatment of kidney cancer.
 My next treatment brings a new chapter and I hope it will be as successful.”

 Sign up today for your FREE Fundraising pack

-We urgently need your help to raise the final £5million to open the Oak Cancer Centre at the end of 2022.
+We urgently need your help to raise the final £5million to open the Oak Cancer Centre.